MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

   |**Reduce to indirect**|Change the access level to Indirect if any permission sets give Direct access to the object.
 For example, choose this option if the permission set gives Direct access to G/L entries but you don't want users to have full access to the entries.|

   > [!NOTE]
-  > The highest permission set in the hierarchy determines whether the permission is included or excluded.
-If two sets are at the same level in the hierarchy, and a permission is included in one set but excluded in the other, the permission will be excluded.
+  > If a permission is both included and excluded, the permission will be excluded.

 6. Use the **Object Type** and **Object ID** fields to specify the object you're giving access to.